Background and activities

 Displaying a selection of activities.
 See all publications in the database

-- (2017) Effect of the number of blades on the dynamics of floating straight-bladed vertical axis wind turbines.
-Renewable Energy. vol. 101.
+- (2017) A fully coupled method for numerical modeling and dynamic analysis of floating vertical axis wind turbines.
+Renewable Energy. vol. 107.

 - (2017) Development and verification of a time-domain approach for determining forces and moments in structural components of floaters with an application to floating wind turbines.
 Marine Structures. vol. 51.